chellecia/Diagnostics-Analysis-Article/README.md

-### Diagnostic Analysis of IQI and Tuberculosis in Jakarta
+# 🩺 Diagnostic Analysis of IQI and Tuberculosis in Jakarta

-This project provides a diagnostic analysis utilizing BPJS Kesehatan data to explore Indonesia’s Quality Indicators (IQI) and Tuberculosis (TBC) cases in Jakarta.
-The analysis reveals key insights into public health trends and patterns of healthcare utilization.
+This project conducts a comprehensive diagnostic analysis using **BPJS Kesehatan** data to explore **Indonesia’s Quality Indicators (IQI)** and **Tuberculosis (TBC)** cases in Jakarta.
+The goal is to uncover public health trends, identify co-morbidities, and provide evidence-based insights for policy-making.

-The findings are documented in an accompanying article aimed at supporting data-driven health policies and raising public awareness.
+📄 The findings are also compiled into an accompanying article to promote public awareness and support data-driven health interventions.

+---

-#### Key Highlights
+## ✨ Key Highlights

+- 📍 **Regional & Temporal Analysis**
-- Analysis of IQI and TBC cases by region and time period
+  Trends of IQI and TBC cases by Jakarta districts and across time

-- Visualization of trends, anomalies, and patterns

-- Identification of potential hidden factors influencing case distribution

-#### Tools
-- Python, Pandas, Matplotlib, Seaborn
+- 📊 **Visual Insights**
+  Interactive charts and heatmaps showing anomalies and hotspots

+- 🧩 **Hidden Insights Discovered**
+  - Strong correlation between **Tuberculosis and Diabetes**
+  - TB prevalence is higher in **females** and **elderly**
+  - **Air pollution** (PM2.5 & NO₂) as an aggravating factor
+  - Frequent co-diagnoses: **Diabetes (E11, E14)**, **Hypertension (I10)**, **Contraception services (Z30)**, and **Normal childbirth (O80)**

+---

+## 🧪 Tools & Technologies

+- **Python** for data manipulation and analysis
-- Jupyter Notebook for analysis and visualization
+- **Pandas**, **Matplotlib**, **Seaborn**, **Folium** for EDA & visualization
+- **Jupyter Notebook** as the primary development environment

+---

+## 🌍 Interactive Map

+🗺️ Explore TBC distribution across Jakarta via interactive HTML map:

+**`file:///D:/ANALISIS%20BIG%20DATA_SEM5/ADC%20ARTIKEL/jakarta_aqi_map_with_wider_labels.html`**
+*(Note: Open this file locally or consider hosting it via GitHub Pages for public access.)*

+---

+## 🔎 Hidden Insights: TB Beyond the Surface

+### 💉 TB & Diabetes: A Dangerous Pair
+- Diabetics are **3x more likely** to develop active TB due to weakened immunity.
+- TB complicates diabetes treatment by disrupting glucose regulation and interfering with medication.

+### 🌫️ The Air We Breathe: Pollution’s Role
+- Particulate matter (PM2.5, NO₂) causes chronic inflammation in the lungs, increasing TB vulnerability.
+- Residents of highly polluted districts showed higher TB prevalence.

+### 🚺 TB Affects More Women & the Elderly
+- Most cases are in **women of reproductive age** and **seniors (60+)**.
+- Elderly face greater complications due to weakened immunity and comorbidities.
+- Many female patients also access **maternal health and contraception services**, reflecting health access burdens.

+## 👩‍⚕️ Conclusion

+> “Kesehatan adalah tentang akses dan perlindungan untuk semua, tanpa memandang usia atau jenis kelamin.”

+This analysis shows how combining diagnostic health data with environmental factors and demographics can reveal critical insights for improving public health outcomes in urban populations.

+---